 Color

 The first tell-tale sign of old and spoiled garlic will come from its color.
 The color of the thin garlic skin won’t change a lot.
 It will pretty much stay a type of whitish-gray.
-But, if it does turn moldy or black in any way, you should inspect the peeled cloves.
+But, if it does turn moldy or black in any way, you should inspect the peeled cloves to see if the garlic has gone bad.

-If your peeled garlic cloves become brown or black, they are starting to go off.
-Usually, they form discolored spots first before taking over the entire clove.
+If your peeled garlic cloves become brown or black, they start to go off.
+Usually, they form discolored spots first before taking over the entire garlic clove itself.

 Is Purple Garlic OK?

 Purple garlic is actually just a type (species) of garlic.
-It doesn’t show spoilage or under-ripeness of the cloves.
+It is not an indication that the garlic has gone bad or the under-ripeness of the cloves.

 It can be used exactly like white garlic and has a slightly milder flavor.
 And generally, people say the flavor lingers longer than that of white garlic, making it ideal for salad dressings or spreads.